-Today I’d like to discuss one of the most controversial subjects in dog ownership: Whether or not to spay or neuter your pet.
-This article aims to take a completely objective approach and breakdown / analyze the facts about the various health benefits / drawbacks, behavior changes, over population and general community observation.
-If you just want to short version, jump down to the summary, otherwise, read on!
+Dear Readers, Today I’d like to discuss one of the most controversial subjects in pet ownership: Whether or not to spay or neuter your pet.
+This article aims to take a completely objective approach and breakdown the facts about the various health benefits and drawbacks.
+We'll talk about behavior changes, overpopulation, and general community observation.
+If you just want the short version, jump down to the summary.
+Otherwise, read on!

 Reasons people DO spay / neuter their pets

 The number one reason people Spay and Neuter their pets is because of the current dog overpopulation issue.
 There are an estimated 6 - 8 million homeless animals entering animal shelters every year, and more than half of them are being euthanized.
 However, there are other benefits.
 In some studies, it’s been estimated that male dogs have an 18% longer life expectancy, 23% for spayed dogs.
 This is due to lower rates of certain types of cancer, and reduced urges to roam which can expose them to fights, traffic, and other mishaps.
 Other benefit of neutering and spaying is behavioral modification.
 A neutered dog is less likely to mark territory or spray homes with urine.
 Other behavior problems that can be positively affected by spaying and neutering include roaming, aggression, barking, and other dominance related behaviors.
 Lastly, spaying or neutering can, kind of counter intuitively, reduces the cost of owning your pet.
 Unaltered pets usually cost more to register and cost more to renew.
 Additionally, caring for a pet with reproductive cancer or pyometra (uterine infection) can easily run you thousands of dollars.